etiennestuder/gradle-jooq-plugin/README.md

 If you configure a toolchain on the project to which the jOOQ task belongs, it is automatically used by the jOOQ task.
 You can also configure / override the toolchain on the jOOQ task itself.

-See [here](example/configure_toolchain) for a complete example on how to configure the toolchain to be used by the jOOQ task.

 ### Gradle Groovy DSL

 ```groovy